zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_winsrv/_index.md

 ## Windows Login & Post Deployment

-* Now that the Windows Server VM has been deployed, it is time to login to it.
-Using it's public IP, RDP to the VM.
+* Once the Windows Server VM has been deployed, it is time to login to it.
+Use RDP to access the VM using the VM's public IP

     ![Screenshot showing Overview tab of Azure VM](./sql_vm_portal.png)